Soapy's Saloons

 Clancy and Co. business card (Jeff Smith Col.)

-The next saloon interest Soapy invested with was with Clancy's Place operated by two brothers, John and Frank Clancy who added "and Company" to the business name.
-Runnals and Shoup Streets (later named 7th and State Streets)
+The next saloon interest Soapy invested with was with Clancy 's Place operated by two brothers, John and Frank Clancy who added "and Company "to the business name, when Soapy joined the brothers.
+It was located at Runnals and Shoup Streets (later named 7th and State Streets)

 Parlor_ad_website.JPG